Pirates (1986 film): Release

+Box office

-The film's original estimated budget, while Polanski was aligned with Paramount on the picture, was $15 million, but the final budget is estimated to have been US$40 million.
-The reported gross box office revenues in the United States was $1.64 million and $6.3 million worldwide.
+The film's original estimated budget while Polanski was aligned with Paramount on the picture, was $15 million, but the final budget is estimated to have been US$40 million.
+The reported gross box-office revenue in the United States was $1.64 million, and $6.3 million worldwide.

 Cannon Films outbid outside film distributors Metro-Goldwyn-Mayer and De Laurentiis Entertainment Group to serve as the American distributor of the film.